ZhgChg.Li

 }

-The Strategy Pattern is a behavioral design pattern that abstracts actual operations, allowing us to implement various operations that can be flexibly replaced based on different contexts.
+The Strategy Pattern is part of behavioral design patterns.
+It abstracts the actual operations, enabling us to implement multiple different operations that can be flexibly switched according to different scenarios.

 The above diagram uses different payment methods as an example.
-We abstract payment as a Payment Protocol (Interface), and various payment methods implement their own versions.
-In PaymentContext (simulating external usage), based on the user’s selected payment method, the corresponding Payment instance is created, and pay() is called to proceed with the payment.
+We abstract payment as a Payment Protocol (Interface), and each payment method implements its own version.
+In the PaymentContext (simulating external use), the corresponding Payment instance is created based on the user’s chosen payment method, and pay() is called uniformly to process the payment.

 WKWebView Scenario

-Used in the interaction between WebView and front-end pages.
+Used in the interaction between WebView and the front-end page.

 When the front-end JavaScript calls: